 - Conditional formatting accepts only logical formulas whose results are only either TRUE or FALSE.

-- Preview of conditional formatting is just an indication of how formatting looks.
+- A preview of conditional formatting is just an indication of how formatting looks.

 This has been a guide to Excel Conditional Formatting with Formulas.
-Here we discuss how to use Conditional formatting using formulas like COUNTIF, AND, OR, MOD, etc along with practical examples and downloadable excel template.
+Here we discuss how to use Conditional formatting using formulas like COUNTIF, AND, OR, MOD, etc., along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –